jelaiw/blog/_posts/2024-05-09-kohnfelder-book-review.markdown

 ## The Good
 Mr. Kohnfelder writes clearly and enjoyably about a very technical topic, not an easy feat.
 I also appreciate how privacy is intentionally discussed and revisited throughout.

 The "Patterns" chapter and both chapters in "Part II: Designs" stand out for me.
-Also Appendix A, which has a sample design document we are invited to work through. _How often does an author figure out a way to give motivated readers an opportunity to practice fleshing out a design and then SDR it_?
+Also Appendix A, which has a sample design document we are invited to work through. _How often does an author figure out a way to give motivated learners an opportunity to practice fleshing out a design and then SDR it_?

 Bravo!

 ## The Bad
-Shame that this book is not more popular given how well-written it is.
+What a shame that this book is not more popular!

-Indeed, it came to me as part of a Humble Bundle, which I purchased primarily to read other books.
+I almost skipped over it myself because it came to me in a "pile" (as part of a Humble Bundle), which I purchased primarily to read something else.
 I happened to peek at the foreword (written by Adam Shostack, and offering a compelling endorsement of its contents) and preface and got serendipitously snagged into reading the whole thing.

 Definitely underrated right now, though I expect this will change over time.